Judge: Requirements and appointment

 There are both volunteer and professional judges.
 A volunteer judge, such as an English magistrate, is not required to have legal training and is unpaid.
 Whereas, a professional judge is required to be legally educated; in the U.S., this generally requires a degree of Juris Doctor.
 Furthermore, significant professional experience is often required; for example, in the U.S., judges are often appointed from experienced attorneys.

-Judges are often appointed by the head of state.
-However in some jurisdictions, judges are elected in a political election.
+Judges are often appointed in an indirect election.
+Obstructionism during the nomination process can result in a partisan imbalance in the share of judges.
+In some jurisdictions, judges are elected in a direct election.

+Accountability

+In many jurisdictions judicial independence to avoid partisan pressures is paired with mechanisms to prevent judicial activism or sentencing disparities.
+Judges can differ in their leniency.
+Harvard Law Review notes that judicial immunity with ineffectual judicial oversight results in lack of deterrence for judicial misconduct.
+Judicial retention elections can improve judicial accountability.

 Impartiality is often considered important for rule of law.
-Thus, in many jurisdictions judges may be appointed for life, so that they cannot be removed by the executive.
-However, in non-democratic systems, the appointment of judges may be highly politicized and they often receive instructions on how to judge, and may be removed if their conduct does not please the political leadership.
+A study found in pivotal court cases the personal political ideology of judges motivates their decisions.
+In political questions judges can prevent political bias by deciding along the preferences of the median citizen.